rannn367/tp/docs/DeveloperGuide.md

 1. Café owner requests to search for a staff member by name.

-2. System prompts for the staff member’s name.
+2. System prompts for the staff member's name.

-3. Café owner provides the staff member’s name.
+3. Café owner provides the staff member's name.

 4. System searches for matching staff members.